ej8899/LHL-forksandmerge/README.md

 A simple text file like this is all that is needed to see how it functions.

 updated by ej8899 test account to add a line 9.

+as a collaborator, can ej8899test add this line12 and push the change w/o owner approval?